I often get asked how to do a pull-up.

 I like to do single DB rows so I can address muscle imbalances.

-A common error is using the muscles of the arms exclusively to pull the DB into the ribs; this is the same mistake that folks make when trying to do a pull-up.
+A standard error is using the muscles of the arms exclusively to pull the DB into the ribs; this is the same mistake that folks make when trying to do a pull-up.
 You need to find the back muscles and engage them in pulling the DB towards the body.
 Then allow the DB to extend towards the floor with the arm fully extended.

 Exercise #2 to Help with Your Pull-Up